Resist dyeing: Stencils

 In stencilled resists, a stencil is placed over the fabric where it is to be shielded from ink, similar to how screen prints are made.

 Mechanical

-Mechanical resist dyeing ties, stitched or clamps the cloth using clothespegs or wooden blocks to shield areas of the fabric from the dye.
+Mechanical resist dyeing ties, stitches or clamps the cloth using clothespegs or wooden blocks to shield areas of the fabric from the dye.

 Chemical

 Chemical resist dyeing is a modern textile printing method, commonly achieved using two different classes of fiber reactive dyes, one of which must be of the vinyl sulfone type.
 A chemical-resisting agent is combined with dye Type A, and printed using the screenprint method and allowed to dry.
 A second dye, Type B, is then printed overtop.
 The resist agent in Type A chemically prevents Type B from reacting with the fabric, resulting in a crisp pattern/ground relationship.

 History

 Resist dyeing has been very widely used in Asia, Africa, and Europe since ancient times.
 The earliest extant pieces of resist-dyed fabric were found in Egypt, dating to the 4th century AD.
 Cloths used for mummy wrappings were sometimes coated with wax, scratched with a sharp stylus, and dyed with a mixture of blood and ashes.
 After dyeing, the cloth was washed in hot water to remove the wax.

 In Asia, this technique was practiced in China during the Tang dynasty (618–907 AD), Indonesia, India, and Japan in the Nara period (645–794 AD).
 In Africa, it was originally practiced by the Yoruba people in Nigeria, and the Soninke and Wolof in Senegal.